NicholasAshmead/max-drawing/README.md

 # Max Drawing

-This repository contains the original drawing of 'Max', along with two design sketches.
+This repository contains the images of the original max, of which the pencil drawn one was originally intended for the poster.

 All drawings by Nicholas Ashmead.